plone/training/theming/ttw-advanced-3.rst

 TTW Theming III: Make It Reproducible
 =====================================

-You just created your shiny brand new theme :term:`TTW`.
+You created your shiny brand new theme :term:`TTW`.

 .. note::

-   For more TTW configuring and customizing options, see :ref:`ttw-label`.
+   For more TTW (Through-The-Web) configuring and customizing options, see :ref:`ttw-label`.

 Now, let's see how you can re-use it in another Plone site.